96-LB/CustomPortRifts/README.md

 ## Usage

 ### Basic Setup
 This mod works similarly to the game's official custom portrait feature.
 If you're not yet familiar with how to add custom portraits to workshop levels, you should first take a look at [this guide](https://steamcommunity.com/sharedfiles/filedetails/?id=3487821958).
-CustomPortRifts uses the same format and folder structure as detailed in the guide, but portraits will be placed in your game directory instead of your custom track directory.
+Custom PortRifts uses the same format and folder structure as detailed in the guide, but portraits will be placed in your game directory instead of your custom track directory.

 To get started, navigate to the directory with your game executable (the same location where you created your BepInEx folder).
 Then, create a directory called `CustomPortRifts`.
 Within it, create two folders named `Tracks` and `Characters`.
 You should have the following structure:
 ```